Michal-Kilian/testing-assignment/README.md

 **internation construction company**.
 The goal is to design and implement a professional web page that highlights the company's services, showcases its expertise and drives visitors all the way to the contact form.
+Text is in the Slovak language because the assignment was.

 ## ✨ Features